-The combined FHSAA athletics physical, the FHSAA parent consent, and consent from concussion form for 2016-17 is GREY.
-It is available June 1st from the front office, the business office, Kelly Barrett, or John Clifford.
+The combined FHSAA athletics physical, the FHSAA parent consent, and consent from concussion form for 2017-18 is LIGHT BLUE.
+It is available June 30th from the front office, the business office, or Kelly Barrett.
 Physicals and parent consent forms are valid for 365 days.
 Forms can be submitted at the front office.

 Any questions can be directed to Kelly Barrett – firstname.lastname@example.org

 If you wish to personal insurance for your student athlete you may do so through the Fowinkle Insurance Agency.
 Click on the Public Schools –> Alachua County to find P.K.
 Yonge or access it directly here: P.K.
 Yonge Policy.

 Our Athletics programs could not function without you.
 Thank-you for volunteering at our school.
 Please complete a Volunteer Application each year and deliver it to the front office.

 College Bound Athletes

 High School athletes who plan to play at a Division I or Division II college/university need to be familiar with the NCAA updated Rules